nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 -  Table access routines in Lua 5.3 are now type `int` rather than `void` and return the type of the value pushed onto the stack.
 The 5.1 routines `lua_getfield`, `lua_getglobal`, `lua_geti`, `lua_gettable`, `lua_rawget`, `lua_rawgeti`, `lua_rawgetp` and `luaL_getmetatable` have been updated to mirror this behaviour and return the type of the value pushed onto the stack.
 -  There is a general numeric comparison API function `lua_compare()` with macros for `lua_equal()` and `lua_lessthan()` whereas 5.1 only support the `==` and `<` tests through separate API calls.
 5.1 has been update to mirror the 5.3. implementation.
 -  Lua 5.3 includes a `lua_absindex(L, idx)` which converts ToS relative (e.g. `-1`) indices to stack base relative and hence independent of further push/pop operations.
 This makes using down-stack indexes a lot simpler.
-5.1 has been update to mirror this 5.3 function.
+5.1 has been updated to mirror this 5.3 function.

 ### Feature breaks